 this keyword references the current Object and is useful in situations where a local variable hides, or shadows, a field with the same name.
 If a Method needs to pass the current Object to another Method, it can do so using this reference.
 Note that this reference cannot be used in a static context, as static code is not executed in the context of any Object.

 Java Inheritance Cheatsheet

-- All public variables of Super class will be inherited by subclass.
+- All public variables of Superclass will be inherited by a subclass.

-- Methods which are not inherited can not be overridden.
-And hence overridden rules can not be applied to those Methods.
+- Methods which are not inherited cannot be overridden.
+And hence overridden rules cannot be applied to those Methods.
 But Methods can still be defined in subclass though those Methods will not be the overridden Method.
-Instead it defines a new Method.
+Instead, it represents a new Method.

 - Static Methods or variables do not take part in inheritance.

-- Even though static methods or variables do not take part in inheritance and can not be overridden they can be redefined in subclass.
+- Even though static methods or variables do not take part in inheritance and cannot be overridden, they can be redefined in a subclass.
 The redefinition is not called overridden but hidden.